Sheep-y/Attack-Improvement-Mod/README.md

 >
 > When true, critical hits are not rolled for dead units.
 > This is mainly designed to prevent crit messages from flooding over cause of death.
-> It will also slightly increase salvaged components.
+> As a side effect, slightly more components will be salvageable instead of being destroyed.

 **Crit Follows Damage Transfer**